rrthomas/ruth/README.nancy.md

 For each file, Ruth looks at its name, and:

-+ If the name contains the suffix `.in`, the file is skipped.
-(It may be used by macros in other files.)
 + If the name contains the suffix `.ruth`, optionally followed by decimal digits, the file is added to the list of files to process.
 The decimal digits are the phase number, which defaults to zero.
 The files are processed in phase order: any phase 0 files first, then phase 1, and so on.
++ If the name contains the suffix `.in`, the file is skipped.
+(It may be used by macros in other files.)
 + Otherwise, the file is added to the list of files to process in phase 0.

 The list of files to process is then processed, in order.
 For each file:

-+ If the name contains the suffix `.ruth`, the file’s contents is expanded (see below), and the result is then written to a file of the same name, but with the `.ruth` suffix removed, in the corresponding place in the output directory.
++ If the name contains the suffix `.ruth`, the file’s contents is expanded (see below), and if the name does not contain the suffix `.in` the result is then written to a file of the same name, but with the `.ruth` suffix removed, in the corresponding place in the output directory.
 The working XML document is also updated with the result.
 + Otherwise, the file is copied verbatim to the corresponding place in the output directory.